charitha22/charitha22.github.io/index.md

 <img  src="charitha4.jpg" alt="Poster" style="border-radius:50%" width="200"/>  <br/>
 </div>
 <br/>
-I am a PhD student in the Electrical and Computer Engineering Department of Purdue University.
-My current research is focused on building Optimizing Compilers for Heterogeneous Architectures.
-I also have experience in using program analysis techniques (e.g. Fuzzing, Symbolic Execution) to improve Performance Test
+I am a PhD candidate in the Electrical and Computer Engineering Department of Purdue University.
+My current research is focused on developing targeted compiler transformations to improve performance and reliability of programs with irregular control-flow.
-Generation.
+I also have experience in using program analysis techniques (e.g. Fuzzing, Symbolic Execution) to improve Performance Test Generation.
 I am fortunate to be advised by prof. [Milind Kulkarni](https://engineering.purdue.edu/~milind/).
 <!-- </div> -->
 <br/>